rockballslab/vps-secure/README.md

 Replace `YOUR_VPS_IP` with the IP you noted in the interactive guide.

-The server will ask for a password â€” that's the root password provided by your hosting provider by email after provisioning.
+The server will ask for a password — that's the root password provided by your hosting provider by email after provisioning.

 > [!TIP]
 > This is the only time this password is used.
 After installation, root password login is permanently disabled.